Ranthalion/rfidLock/INSTALL.md

 These instructions are for purposes of getting the Python package installed and configured on the Raspberry Pi that controls the door.
-There is also a Python based web interface
+There is also a Python based web interface.
+As the code currently exists, this package should work equally well under Python 2 or Python 3.

 ## Install Using pip